y3rsh/web/content/pages/resume.md

 #### Other

+- Pair programming and troubleshooting of broken tests
+- Documentation and videos
+- Interviewing, coaching, and performance improvement plans
 - Countless code reviews and brainstorming sessions with other developers.
 - Lots of merges, builds, and deployments
 - Code reviews for another team implementing pytest for the first time.